Excel ROW Function (Table of Contents)

 - The ROW Function in Excel accepts an empty value, reference & range values in the argument.

-- The ROW Function argument is optional i.e. =ROW([reference]) Whenever there is a square bracket [] in an argument of excel function, then it indicates that the argument is an optional parameter.
-Where you can skip or left blank.
+- The ROW function argument is optional, i.e. =ROW([reference]).
+Whenever there is a square bracket [] in an argument of Excel function, it indicates that the argument is an optional parameter, which you can skip or leave blank.

-- ROW Function has limitations, ROW Function considers only one input, so we cannot enter multiple references or addresses in row argument.
+- ROW Function has limitations; ROW Function considers only one input, so we cannot enter multiple references or addresses in a row argument.

-- In ROW Function, either we can enter cell reference or range values in the arguments.
-If we try to use or add any of the other references along with that range, then ROW Function will return an #NAME? error.
+- In the ROW Function, we can enter the arguments’ cell references or range values.
+If we try to use or add any of the other references along with that range, will the ROW Function return an #NAME? error.

 =ROW (F7:G11B8) will result in or returns #NAME? error.